Kilt, Black Watch tartan

 A kilt pin

-Many kilt wearers are always wearing a kilt pin.
-It is cheap, and if you want one, buy one, and wear it.
+Many kilt wearers always wear a kilt pin.
+It is inexpensive, and if you want one, buy one and wear it.
 Also, for casual wear, it is OK.

 A kilt pin is for pure decoration and to be fastened to the outer apron about three inches up from the bottom of your kilt and about two inches from the apron fringes.

-Some will say that a kilt pin, due to its weight, helps keeping the kilt down in windy weather.
+Some will say that a kilt pin, due to its weight, helps keep the kilt from going up in windy weather.
 It is not my experience.
-For obvious reasons a kilt pin is not welcome on board a flight.
+For obvious reasons, a kilt pin is not welcome on board a flight.

-Kilt pins are available in many designs.
+Kilt pins are available in several designs.
 From about £10.

-I have several kilt pins, but I will only wear them at dress-up situations and even then, far from always.
+I have several kilt pins, but I will only wear them at dress-up situations, and even then, it is far from always.

 A warning